Parliamentary.ai

 Description

 The Charitable Healthcare Providers (Value Added Tax Relief) Bill amends the Value Added Tax Act 1994.
-Specifically, it allows charities taking on healthcare or welfare service provision (or related goods supply) under contract with the NHS (or government department) since October 1st 2011 to reclaim VAT on these non-business supplies.
-This mirrors the VAT treatment afforded to the NHS itself for the same services.
-The amendment also extends VAT relief to wholly owned subsidiaries of charities which meet specific profit transfer conditions.
+Specifically, it adds a clause allowing charities providing healthcare or welfare services under contract with the NHS (or a government department) since October 1st, 2011, to reclaim VAT on non-business supplies.
+This mirrors the VAT treatment afforded to the NHS itself for similar supplies.
+The bill clarifies that this applies to charities and wholly-owned subsidiaries that transfer their profits to a charity.
+The Commissioners of HMRC will only refund VAT attributable to these specific contractual obligations.

 Government Spending